ESCP Business School: History

 The school was established in Paris on 1 December 1819 by two former Napoleonic soldiers, Germain Legret and Amédée Brodart.
 Germain Legret had founded two business schools in Paris in 1815 and 1818, but both closed their doors rapidly.
 ESCP offered entrepreneurship education in the 1820s.
 It was modelled on the first grande école, the École Polytechnique, founded by Lazare Carnot and Gaspard Monge, but was initially more modest, in large part because it had not been supported by the state.
-The school had gained international exposure since the 1820s, but it was not the only business school open to international students.
+The school, with its commercial museum, had gained international exposure since the 1820s, but it was not the only business school open to international students..
 Its stature and importance ascended during the 19th century and it moved to its current Parisian location on the Avenue de la République in 1898.

 In 1828, the project to put the school under the authority of the French Ministry of Commerce and Industry failed.
 The school remained independent by the intervention of Jérôme-Adolphe Blanqui, who took it over.
 Several times during the first half of the 19th century, French political developments resulted in plans to group ESCP with elite French engineering schools such as the École Polytechnique or the École Centrale Paris, but this ultimately did not happen.
 At the time, engineering schools in France and in Europe taught future businessmen.
 From 1838, the French state began to fund scholarships meant for ESCP's students.

 In 1869, the Paris Chamber of Commerce took over the school, aiming to train future business leaders in modern methods in commerce and industry.
 In 1892, ESCP set up selective admissions processes, which continued to be retained and, today, take the form of competitive exams.

 On 5 April 1973, the concept of a multi-campus business school was created, with consecutive inaugurations of campuses taking place in the United Kingdom (London in 1974, move to Oxford in 1975) and in Germany (Düsseldorf in 1975, move to Berlin in 1985).
 In 1974 the ESCP developed courses in entrepreneurship in response to internal and external forces.
 Since then, the school has deepened its European presence to become an integrated pan-European business school.
 In 2018, ESCP became an École consulaire, largely financed by the public Chambers of Commerce in Paris, Berlin, and Turin.